NebraLtd/Helium-Guides/docs/indoor-rockpi-hotspot/troubleshooting.md

 To Do
 * check your antenna connector/ cable and make sure everything connected well.
-* Improve the antenna placement/ place it as high as possible - check our [Hotspot Ideal location doc](/docs/handy-guides/hotspot-ideal-location.md)
+* Improve the antenna placement/ place it as high as possible - check our [Ideal Hotspot Placement](../handy-guides/hotspot-ideal-location.md)

 ## Still having trouble